miguelfferreira/ClassesBooker/README.md

 * On the GET method, I've added pagination, and the filter parameters are, beyond the pagination ones, the name, the startDate and the endDate
 * On the DELETE method, the number of classes to be deleted is based on the interval of days between the starDate and the endDate (date format must be dd-MM-yyyy).
 If endDate is not passed only the class with startDate is deleted (if it exists)
+* I've also added a PUT method, which allows the edition of one specific Class

 ### /bookings endpoint